shalatan/shalatan.github.io/ai.md

         - Enable rapid prototyping to iterate on design ideas.
         - Enables cross-platform compatibility and migration.
         - Foster consistent coding standards.
+- **Large Language Models and Transformers**
+    - LLMs use deep learning techniques on massive datasets containing books, articles, and websites.
+    - LLMs excel in natural language processing
+    - `Popular LLMs`:
+        - OpenAi's GPT
+        - Google's LaMDA
+        - Meta's Llama
+        - Antropic's Claude
+    - `Capabilities of LLMs`:
+        - Generating code templated and snippets
+        - Assisting with documents and comments
+        - Automated testing and QA
+        - Supporting collaborative coding environments
+- **Natural Language Processing**
+    - NLP involves computational techniques to analyze, understand, and generate human language, integrating linguistics, computer science, and artificial intelligence.
+    - Key NLP techniques include sentiment analysis, named entity recognition, text classification, and machine translation.
+    - `Libraries and Tools`:
+        - Common NLP libraries and tools include IBM Watson, Google Cloud NLP API, NLTK, SpaCy, and Stanford Core NLP.
+    - `Use cases`:
+        - `Sentiment Analysis`: Analyzes text to determine the sentiment expressed.
+Commonly used in social media monitoring and customer feedback analysis.
+        - `Named Entity Recognition (NER)`: Identifies and classifies key entities in text, such as names of people, organizations, and locations.
+Useful for information extraction and data organization.
+        - `Text Classification`: Automatically categorizes text into predefined labels or categories.
+Applications include spam detection in emails and topic categorization in news articles.
+        - `Machine Translation`: Translates text from one language to another using NLP techniques.
+Enhances communication across language barriers, as seen in translation apps and services.
+        - `Chatbots and Conversational Agents`: Simulates human conversation to assist users with queries and tasks.
+Utilizes NLP for understanding user intent and generating appropriate responses.
+        - `Information Extraction`: Extracts structured information from unstructured text data.
+Applications include resume parsing and extracting key details from documents.
+        - `Summarization`: Generates concise summaries of lengthy texts, making it easier to grasp essential information quickly.

+        - Analyze sentiments in text: Assigning polairty scores to wrods or phrases.
+        - Implement sentiments analysis algorithms: Includes rule-based methods, machine learning algorithms such as naive bais, support vector machines, and deep learning models like recurrent neural networks or transformers.
+        - Extract named entities from text using NER: Classifying named entities in text using patterns and rules.
+        - Build NER models: Using supervised or unsupervised learning approaches.
+        - Build chatbots
+        - Implement ML translation models
+        - Design conversational agents

+### <a name='GenAIinSoftwareDev'></a>Generative AI in Software Developement

 ### <a name='PromptEngineering'></a>Prompt Engineering
 - Process of designing effective prompts to leverage the full capabilities of generative AI models and producing optimal responses.